Lameguy64/PSn00bSDK/README.md

 # PSn00bSDK

-PSn00bSDK is a 100% free and open source SDK for developing homebrew games and applications for the original Sony PlayStation.
-The SDK consists mainly of libraries and some tools for converting and building resources to be used on the console.
+PSn00bSDK is a 100% free and open source SDK project for the original Sony PlayStation for developing homebrew applications and games for the console whether it be an open source, freeware, or commercial project.

-While PSn00bSDK is currently a work in progress the project aims to develop an SDK that is as close to the official Sony SDK as possiblein in terms of supported hardware features which include GPU, GTE, SPU, CD, MDEC and controller/memory card peripherals and a library API written to follow the official SDK's API syntax.
-With extensive low-level technical documentation of the PSX readily available (such as nocash's PSX specs) there should be no excuse to not have full support of the aforementioned hardware features.

-The PSn00bSDK libraries are written mostly in MIPS assembly language with compiler generated code limited to small and moderately sized support functions for best possible performance and to keep the runtime library footprint as small as possible.
-Many of the library functions avoid using BIOS calls such as C string and memory manipulation functions and use pure assembly equivalents for improved performance for memory and string manipulation operations.
+The SDK is composed mainly of libraries (libpsn00b) and some utilities that provide a basic framework for developing software for the PlayStation hardware, the compiler is separate (GCC) and should be acquired from GNU.
+The library API is intentionally written to resemble the library API of the official libraries as closely as possible.
+This design decision is not only for familiarity reasons and so that existing sample code and tutorials would still apply, but to also make porting existing homebrew originally made with official SDKs to PSn00bSDK easier with few modifications.

+PSn00bSDK is currently a work in progress and cannot really be considered production ready, but what is currently implemented should be enough to produce some interesting homebrew with the SDK, especially with extensive support for the GPU and GTE hardware.
+There's no reason not to fully support the hardware features of the target platform when they have been fully documented for years (nocash's PSX specs document in this case).

+Most of libpsn00b is written mostly in MIPS assembly, more so functions that interface with hardware.
+Many of the standard C functions are implemented in custom MIPS assembly instead of equivalents found in the BIOS ROM for performance reasons.

+## Notable features

+* Extensive GPU support with polygon primitives, high-speed DMA VRAM transfers and DMA ordering table processing.
+All video modes for both NTSC and PAL standards also supported with fully adjustable display area and automatic video standard detection based on last GPU mode, no BIOS ROM string checks used.

+* Extensive GTE support with rotate, translate, perspective correction and lighting through assembly macros (for both C and ASM) and high performance matrix and vector functions, all calculations performed in fixed point integer math.

+* Stable and easy to use interrupt service routine with callback system for simplified handling of hardware and DMA interrupts, no crude event handlers or kernel hacks used and should be compatible with HLE BIOS implementations and homebrew loaders and menus.

+* Complete Serial I/O support with SIOCONS driver for tty console access through serial interface.

+* BIOS controller functions for polling controller input function as intended, no crude manual polling in main loop.

+* BIOS CD-ROM support with custom initialization function that does not break other DMA channels (such as GPU and SPU DMA) for easier CD-ROM initialization.

+* Uses Sony SDK library syntax for familiarity to experienced programmers and to make porting existing homebrew to PSn00bSDK easier.

+* Works on real hardware and most popular emulators.

+## Obtaining PSn00bSDK

+Because PSn00bSDK is updated semi-regularly as this project is mostly a work-in-progress, it is better to obtain this SDK from source by building it yourself in the long run.
+Prepared packages containing precompiled libpsn00b libraries, the toolchain and additional utilities not included in this repository for Windows users are planned, but some arrangements need to be made.
+Perhaps when PSn00bSDK is halfway production ready.

+A precompiled copy of the GCC 7.2.0 toolchain for Windows is available in lameguy64's website in the PSn00bSDK page.
+This should make building PSn00bSDK under Windows a bit easier as building the toolchain is the hardest part of building PSn00bSDK and its more difficult to get it to compile correctly under Windows.

 ## Building the SDK

-For most users (particularly those who run Windows) it is recommended to just download a release package containing the GCC toolchain and libraries in binary form ready to be used.

-If you wish to build the SDK yourself building PSn00bSDK requires a GNU GCC toolchain targeting mipsel-unknown-elf.
-For instructions on how to build the GCC toolchain please read toolchain.txt.

-To build the PSn00bSDK libraries simply enter the libpsn00b directory and run make.
-Make sure you have the path of the toolchain binaries in your PATH environment variable.
-If things go accordingly it should run through all library directories and produce library files.

-To build the PSn00bSDK tools simply enter the tools directory and run make.
+### Windows (needs work/testing):
+1. Download the following:
+  * MinGW GCC
+  * MSys2
-You'll need tinyxml2 to satisfy the lzpack and smxlink tools.
+  * tinyxml2 (for lzpack and smxlink)

-To build the PSn00bSDK examples which also tests if your SDK setup works correctly simply enter the examples directory and run make.
-You may want to modify the sdk-common.mk file first and make sure the library paths are correct and that your PATH environment variable has the tools/bin directory in it as elf2x and lzpack are required for the examples to build correctly.
+  * GCC 7.2.0 for mipsel-unknown-elf (download from Lameguy64's website)
+2. Install MSys2 and MinGW GCC.
+3. Extract GCC 7.2.0 for mipsel-unknown-elf to the root of your C drive.
+4. Update your PATH environment variable to point to the bin directories of GCC 7.2.0 for mipsel-unknown-elf, MSys2 and MinGW GCC.
+Make sure you can access gcc, mipsel-unknown-elf-gcc and make from any directory in the command prompt.
+5. Build tinyxml2 with MinGW GCC through MSys2's shell.
+6. Clone/download PSn00bSDK source files.
+7. Enter libpsn00b directory and run make (with optional -j parameter for building across multiple cores/threads).
+8. Enter tools directory and run make, then make install to consolidate the executables to a bin directory.
+Add this directory to your PATH environment variable.
+9. Compile the example programs to test if the SDK is set up correctly.
+   Set correct paths in sdk-common.mk when necessary.

+### Linux and Unix-likes:
+1. Build and install the GNU GCC toolchain configured for mipsel-unknown-elf (see toolchain.txt for details).
+2. Install the following (development) package:
+  * tinyxml2
+3. Clone/download PSn00bSDK source files.
+4. Enter the libpsn00b directory and run make.
+Make sure mipsel-unknown-elf-gcc is accessible in the terminal from within any directory beforehand.
+5. Enter the tools directory and run make, then make install to consolidate the binaries to a bin directory.
+Add this directory to your PATH variable.
+6. Compile the example programs to test if the SDK is set up correctly.
+   Set correct paths in sdk-common.mk when necessary.

 ## Examples

-There are a few graphics examples and complete source code of n00bdemo included in the examples directory.
-More example programs may be added in future updates and contributions are welcome.
+There are a few examples and complete source code of n00bdemo included in the examples directory.
+More example programs may be added in the future and contributed example programs are welcome.

-## To-do
+## To-do List

-* Support functions to get C++ classes working are yet to be implemented. glibc won't compile (or its not included with GCC sources) and likely depends on a Linux kernel that does not exist on the PS1.
-Newlib might be undesirable as it appears to be too bloated for PS1.
-Just getting classes to work would be enough.

-* psxspu needs to be expanded upon.
-Currently lacks support for reverb and many voice controls.

-* An 'IRQ handler for all' implementation through BIOS function SetCustomExitFromException() is yet to be implemented for better/more reliable interrupt handling.
-UPDATE: SetCustomExitFromException() hook is now working!
-See readme of psxgpu for details.
+* libc: C++ support (getting classes, new and delete working is enough) and better sprintf() (one from PSXSDK is slow due to unnecessary usage of int64 and somewhat a bit buggy) yet to be implemented.
+More standard C library stuff also yet to be implemented.

+* psxgpu: VRAM download and VRAM move functions, some more primitives and macros yet to be implemented.

+* psxgte: Higher level GTE rotate translate and perspective functions yet to be implemented.

+* psxspu: Lots of work to do.

+* psxapi: Plenty of BIOS function calls yet to be added.

+* psxetc: Text stream stuff (FntOpen(), FntPrint(), FndFlush()) for debug purposes yet to be implemented.

-* CD-ROM library is yet to be made.
+* Libraries yet to be made: psxcd (for better CD-ROM support) and psxmdec (MDEC support).

-* Better (and faster) sprintf() function.

 ## Usage terms